frontity/docs/learning-frontity/settings.md

 As you can see, they have an `active` prop.
 That means you can deactivate a package without having to delete it from your settings file.

 In **Frontity**, all the code is contained in packages.
 In a sense it is more similar to WordPress, where all the code is contained in your theme and plugins, than to other javascript frameworks.
-This is obviously on purpose but we will explain the reasons later when we talk about packages and namespaces :\)
+This is obviously on purpose, but we will explain the reasons later when we talk about packages and namespaces :\)

 That's pretty much it about packages for now.